-2015-2018 Meera Chappidi (mchappi1@jhmi.edu): [Medical Student] currently urology resident mentored Aaron in his Persky summer research fellowship between 1st and 2nd year of medical school.
+2015-2018 Meera Chappidi (mchappil@jhmi.edu): [Medical Student] currently urology resident UCSF.
+I mentored Meera during her dedicated research year.
+Working on clinical bladder cancer projects, she presented at several national meetings and had multiple first author publications.
+Co-authored article OR40 OR43 OR49 OR50 OR52 OR54 OR58 mentored Aaron in his Persky summer research fellowship between 1st and 2nd year of medical school.
 His project focused on the role of TURBT in accounting for the complete responses seen after neoadjuvant therapy for bladder cancer.
 He was able to present his work at several national meetings including the AUA and GU-ASCO, and published his work in Urologic Oncology article OR 80